Huzaifa1509/EventSphere-Management-System/README.md

-If you'd like to improve the UI of your README file, here are some suggestions for formatting and enhancing its visual appeal:

----

 ## 📘 EventSphere Management System

 **EventSphere Management** is a scalable event management platform designed for expos and trade shows.
 Built with the **MEVN stack**, it ensures secure authentication, real-time updates, and powerful analytics.